Fact-checked by the onlinepaydaynews.com editorial team

 Your first step is to file a complaint with the Consumer Financial Protection Bureau (CFPB) at consumerfinance.gov/complaint.
 The CFPB has supervisory authority over many non-bank lenders and can compel refunds.
 Before filing, review the most common mistakes borrowers make when filing a CFPB complaint to maximize the impact of your submission.

-Also file with your state’s financial regulator.
-State agencies often have faster resolution timelines than federal bodies for local lender violations.
+File with your state’s financial regulator as well.
+State agencies often resolve local lender violations faster than federal bodies because their jurisdiction is narrower and enforcement is more direct.
 If the amount is significant, an attorney specializing in consumer financial law can send a demand letter citing the Truth in Lending Act and applicable state statutes — a step that frequently produces rapid lender compliance.
-Be aware of red flags in loan agreements that signal a predatory lender — illegal prepayment clauses are one of the clearest warning signs.

 Key Takeaway: An illegal prepayment penalty can be disputed through a CFPB complaint at consumerfinance.gov/complaint.
 Resolution through federal and state regulators can result in full refunds — always document the unauthorized charge in writing before filing.